DrVonPritzelwitz/aek-wcswondenboek-test-demo/README.md

 ### Description

 This project contains a simple example of a automated test written in Cypress js.
-This repository was created as part of the 'Adopt a Class' project.
-This repository is created as an example to illustrate the product that can be delivered.
+It was created as part of the 'Adopt a Class' project.
+The repository is an example to illustrate the product that could be delivered.

 ### Running the test